cycle-psychic/cycle-psychic/README.md

 Set up

-Running the bootstrap should set up and activate an enviroment to run all of the code.
+To set up a new environment use chmod 777 bootstrap.sh.
+Use ./bootstrap.sh to install anaconda

 Scraping